-The Executive Committee of the Student Senators Council oversees the SSC/UCSL as well as appoints the chairs and members of the SSC, UCSL and University Senate Committees.
-In addition, the Executive Committee regularly meets with the President, Provost and other administrators on behalf of the Council in order to advance the student agenda.
+The Executive Committee oversees Student Government as well as appoints the chairs and members the committees of the Student Senators Council, University Committee on Student Life, Global Committee on Student Life, and University Senate.
+In addition, the Executive Committee regularly meets with the President, Provost and other administrators on behalf of all Student Government facets in order to advance the student agenda.

 Juan Manuel Calero Canaval is a fifth year undergraduate student in the Department of Social & Cultural Analysis, concentration in Latino Studies, and in the Religious Studies program.
 He was born in Cali, Colombia, spent his childhood between Queens and Long Island, and his adolescence in the Rio Grande Valley in Texas.
 He dedicated his undergraduate career to minority & marginalized students of all identities, in particular among the Latin American diasporic organizations on campus, in particular in serving as Chair of the Demands Committee of the Black & Brown Coalition (15/16) and as a student representative on the University Senate Task Force for Equity, Diversity, and Inclusion.
 His favorite past times are reading Young Adult Paranormal Fantasy Romance novels, writing essays, and mains a Horde Blood Elf Warlock on World of Warcraft.
 This year, Juan is serving as the Chair of Student Government.